 In addition, we share exclusive sales opportunities with our members each week and invite our members to exclusive business development, networking and meet the buyer events.

-You are eligible for fully-funded business growth support from Green Economy in addition to the other Green Economy membership benefits.
+Businesses in Greater Manchester and West Yorkshire are eligible for fully-funded business growth support from Green Economy consultants in addition to the other Green Economy membership benefits.
 Create a free profile on our website and we’ll be in touch with next steps.

 Ligero Design is a manufacturer and designer of bespoke, energy saving LED lighting solutions for industrial, commercial and architectural projects.
 The business prides itself on helping clients to do better by the planet, as well as make significant cost savings and deliver better lighting conditions for building occupants.